Interested in sharing your story on Go. Serve. Love?

 - We like minimal “Christianese”: If you’re feeling blessed, covered by grace, saved, or led–that’s great.
 But we’d prefer you say it in a way that doesn’t use those words.
 (See this article!
 Trust us: This kind of writing is great prep for cross-cultural experiences.)
 For example, if you’re hoping to use a phrase like “God called me”, explain what that looked like: I prayed, xyz circumstances showed me, I sensed the Holy Spirit changing me as I compared xyz Scripture to xyz in real life… This can help you communicate clearly, connect truly, and translate your message to the “culture” of those who didn’t grow up in church.

 - We’d like you to love our audience well, so please subscribe to our site before submitting.
 And have someone read over your piece for punctuation and grammar.

-- Make sure your ideas convey positive changes happening in global work.
-We’re looking for posts that
+- We’re looking for posts that

 - avoid paternalism.